alexander-ma/alexander-ma.github.io/_posts/2018-5-4-EE_379K_Project.md

 ![Meek Mill's tweet]({{ "/assets/meekmill.png" | absolute_url }})

 For better or worse, ghostwriters are secretly being used throughout all genres of the music industry.
-We thought it would be cool to possibly make our own A.I. ghostwriter to recreate lyrics that could be the next club banger.
+We thought it would be cool to possibly make our own A.I. ghostwriter to recreate lyrics that could be the next club banger, as well as further understand the methods of Natural Language Processing/Generation.
+We will also dive deeper into machine learning frameworks such as PyTorch and Tensorlow.

 # Data Collection
 Our project requires lyrics from songs written by Drake.
 In addition to raw lyrics, we save verse markers to help identify song composition.
 Finally we save standard metadata like the song name and album that it originated in.